 This post is also available in: Svenska

-The most important advice regarding newborns is this – they should always sleep on their backs.
-The risk of sudden infant death syndrome greatly increases when newborns sleep on their backs.
-The advice that babies should sleep on their backs has alone saved thousands of babies in Sweden since the 1990s.
+The most important advice regarding newborns is this – infants should always sleep on their backs.
+This is because if they sleep on their stomach, the risk of sudden infant death syndrome greatly increases.
+The advice that babies should sleep on their backs, has alone saved thousands of babies in Sweden since the 1990s.
 Don’t risk it!

 Sudden infant death syndrome (SIDS) – our worst nightmare

-An older mother I know well is fortunate enough to have her children live through their first fragile months of life.
+To discover your child dead.
+An older mother I know well is fortunate enough to have her children live through the first fragile months of life.
 But she did tell me once after a mother’s workout she had attended, another mother discovered her baby dead in the stroller.
 The horror in my friend’s eyes hasn’t gone away, thirty years later.
-For parents themselves, I imagine that the memory of discovering your baby dead, is so horrific that no nightmare can surpass it.
+For parents themselves, I imagine that the memory of discovering your baby dead, is worse than any nightmare.

-I think it’s important to discuss this.
-It is important to understand why new findings about sudden infant death syndrome (SIDS) arouse such strong feelings.
+I think this is important to discuss.
+It is important to understand why new findings about sudden infant death syndrome arouse such strong feelings.
 In the 1970s and 1980s, the general advice was that it was better for infants to sleep on their stomachs.
-As far as I understand, it was not written down as an official advice from the authorities.
+As far as I understand, it was not written down as any official advice from the authorities.
 Parents who gave birth at the time, testified that was what everyone was told.
-They were told that if infants were put on their back, they may choke on their own vomit.
+They were told that when the child vomited, the vomit would come out of their mouths.
+If the child were put on their backs, the child may choke on their own vomit.

-Obviously, no one wanted to take that risk.
+Obviously, noone wanted to take that risk.
 Another friend of mine, who was a mother at the time, told me how scary she thought it was putting her babies on their stomach.
 She was so scared they would suffocate on the pillow.
-But she didn’t dare do anything else (her kids fared excellently, thankfully, like most of us who spent our first few months sleeping on our stomachs)
+But she didn’t dare do anything else.
+(The kids fared excellently thankfully, like most of us who spent our first few months sleeping on our stomachs)

 In 1991, a study from New Zealand was published which showed that it was exactly the opposite.
 It was the stomach position that increased the risk of sudden infant death syndrome, and the back position that protected it.
 In addition, it was clearly demonstrated that the mother’s smoking, both during pregnancy and when the baby was born, increased the risk of sudden infant death syndrome.

-The following year the authorities in Sweden reviewed their advice.
+The following year the authorities in Sweden reviewed their advices.
 The advice to lay infants on their backs and the recommendation on smoking cessation during pregnancy and thereafter were launched.
-These were quickly followed by Sweden’s parents.
+These were quickly followed by parents in Sweden.
 The number of children who died of sudden infant death syndrome decreased from 1.1 per 1000 births to 0.28 per 1000 births in three years.
 With 100,000 births per year in Sweden, this means a decrease from 110 to 28, or 82 lives saved each year.

 But my baby sleeps much better on their stomach…